Booking Information for seeing Dr Coombes

 - A list of any known drug allergies

 - All relevant x-rays, reports and test results.
-Please bring the actual Xray films or discs, not just the report.
+Ideally email or fax these prior to the appointment so I can peruse and analyse them.
 On arrival, or on booking, please give all your results and letters to my staff for scanning.

 Dr Coombes almost always runs on time, so new patients should arrive 10 minutes before the appointment time to complete registration, follow up patients should arrive 5 minutes before the time of the appointment.
 Rarely there may be delays, but we try to alert patients in these uncommon circumstances.
 Please do not turn up late - we do try to run exactly on time, and it is mainly disrespectful to other (subsequent) patients for you to delay them.
 Patients and partners should avoid wearing perfumes - please be considerate of those staff or other patients who may have sensitivities or reactions to these products.
 Likewise please do not chew gum, and please set your phone to silent for the consultation.
 Audible SMS tones and ring tones are most distracting and almost always completely unnecessary to be heard.